Dynamic Combination of Heterogeneous Models for Hierarchical Time Series

 \usetikzlibrary{fit,backgrounds} \usetikzlibrary{shapes,arrows} \usetikzlibrary{positioning} \tikzstyle{circ} = [draw, circle, fill=white!20, radius=2.6, minimum size=.8cm, inner sep=0pt] \tikzstyle{line} = [draw] \tikzstyle{rect} = [draw, rectangle, fill=white!20, text width=2em, text centered, minimum height=2em] \tikzstyle{longrect} = [draw, rectangle, fill=white!20, text width=6em, text centered, minimum height=2em] \tikzstyle{line} = [draw, -latex']

 Forecasting time-series with hierarchical aggregation constraints is a common problem in many practically important applications \citep{hyndman2011optimal, hyndman2016fast, lauderdale2020model, taieb2017coherent, zhao2016multi}.
 For example, retail sales and inventory records are normally at different granularities such as product categories, store, city and state \citep{makridakis2020m5, seeger2016bayesian}.
-Generating forecasts for each aggregation level is necessary in developing high-level and detailed view of marketing insights.
+Generating forecasts for each aggregation level is necessary in developing both high-level and detailed view of marketing insights.
 Another prominent example is population forecast at multiple time granularities such as monthly, quarterly, and yearly basis \citep{athanasopoulos2017forecasting}.
-Normally, data at different aggregation levels possess distinct properties w.r.t. sparsity, noise distribution, sampling frequency etc. A well-generalized forecasting model should not only focus on the accuracy for each time series, but also exhibit coherency across the hierarchical structure.
-However, generating forecasts for each time series independently, using common multivariate forecasting models, does not lead to forecasts that satisfy the coherency requirement.
+Normally, data at different aggregation levels possess distinct properties w.r.t. sparsity, noise distribution, sampling frequency etc. A well-generalized forecasting model should not only forecast each time series independently, but also exhibit \textit{coherency} across the hierarchy.
+However, generating forecasts using regular multivariate forecasting models does not lead to forecasts that satisfy the coherency requirement.